kuanrcl/mysql-mds-replication/Lab3/README.md

 ## Key Objectives:
 - Learn how to deploy and configure a Standalone MySQL Database Service.
-- Learn how to create the Administrator user for the MDS
+- Learn how to create the Administrator user for the MySQL Database Service.

 ## Introduction